iridakos/lofocats_api/README.md

 <code>DELETE /api/cat_entries/:id</code> Deletes a cat entry.
 Administrators can delete all entries, signed in users can delete only their own entries.
 Guests can't delete any entry.

+### Monitoring

+<code>GET /api/health</code> Returns HTTP 200 and "OK" if the app is running.
+Else HTTP 500.

+<code>GET /api/health/database</code> Returns HTTP 200 and "OK" if the current migration level can be read from the database.
+Else HTTP 500.

+<code>GET /api/health/migration</code> Returns HTTP 200 and "OK" if database migration level matches db/migrations.
+Else HTTP 500.

+<code>GET /api/health/cache</code> Returns HTTP 200 and "OK" if a value can be written to the cache.
+Else HTTP 500.

+<code>GET /api/health/all</code> Returns HTTP 200 and "OK" if all checks passes.
+Else HTTP 500.

+See [`health_check`](https://github.com/ianheggie/health_check) for more details.

 # Authentication & Authorization

 In order to consume endpoints that require a signed in user (administrator or not) you must first obtain an authentication token by posting to the respective sessions endpoint described above.
 You have to use this token as the <code>Authorization</code> header of your requests to the desired endpoints.